-Almost a million hectares of land are considered to be of Germannatural reserves in the country.
-On this vast territory stretched 14 national parks, which are protected by a unique ecological system and rare and endangered species of animals and plants are especially valuable.
-Compared with similar nature reserves in other countries, Germany's reserves are relatively young - the first received special status in 1970.
+Almost a million hectares of German lands are considered protected in the country.
+On this vast territory there are 14 national parks, where unique ecological systems, rare species of animals and endangered and especially valuable plants are protected.
+Compared to similar nature reserves in other countries, nature reserves in Germany are relatively young - the very first received a special status in 1970.

-The Germans like to relax in their national parks, but foreign tourists time their visit usually is not.
-But once in the vicinity of these natural wonders, should be given a few days contemplating the magnificent scenery that is so rich in the land of Germany:
+Germans love to relax in their national parks, but foreign tourists usually do not have time to visit them.
+But once you are close to these natural wonders, you should devote a couple of days to contemplating the magnificent landscapes that the land of Germany is so rich in:

-- Bavarian Forest in the south-east of the country - it is the mostlarge forest connected space in Central Europe.
-Much of this is Germany Reserve kilometer altitude above sea level, and among the fauna of the park - the endangered lynx, wild cat, otter, black stork and the peregrine falcon.
-The administration of the park is located in Grafenau, where you can specify the rules of stay in the reserve and get detailed information on tourist routes.
+- The Bavarian Forest in the southeast of the country is the largest forest connected area in Central Europe.
+Most of this nature reserve in Germany lies at a kilometer above sea level, and among the fauna of the park are the endangered lynx, forest cat, beaver, black stork and peregrine falcon.
+The administration of the park is located in the city of Grafenau, where you can clarify the rules for staying in the reserve and get detailed information on tourist routes.

-- Saxon Switzerland in East Germany -a unique place.
-The landscapes of the reserve adorn the covers of guidebooks, wall calendars and paintings by local artists.
-The rocky massif Bastei takes to the skies almost 200 meters, allowing visitors to the height of its observation deck to enjoy over the Elbe River and the surrounding landscape.
-The unique bridge on the rocks Bastei first appeared in 1824, and today, this architectural monument - the most popular place for the visitors of the Saxon Switzerland.
+- Saxon Switzerland in eastern Germany is a unique place.
+The landscapes of this reserve are featured on the covers of guidebooks, wall calendars and paintings by local artists.
+The Bastei rocky massif soars into the sky almost 200 meters, allowing tourists to admire the Elbe and the surrounding landscapes from the height of its observation deck.
+The unique bridge on the Bastei rocks appeared for the first time in 1824, and today this architectural monument is the most popular place among visitors to Saxon Switzerland.

 Stork on the roof

-Oder Valley is visited by thousands of tourists every year, the park has several dozens of marked hiking and biking trails.
+The Oder Valley is visited by thousands of tourists every year, and the park has several dozen marked hiking and cycling trails..